jiangsheng/jiangsheng.github.io/docs/blogs/2005/04/notes-3.rst

 .. meta::
    :description: Should GM(Genetic Modified) food production be controled by Government?
+Q(Drug) Why fostering drug plants is baned and fertilizing GM food is not?
+A:Drugs can b

 Notes
 =====